and-why/andysmith-is-next/posts/set-up-next-js-with-firebase-authentication.md

 ## Initialising Firebase

-Next we need to initialise Firebase, we'll d this by creating a firebase.js file.
+Next we need to initialise Firebase, we'll do this by creating a firebase.js file.
 I like to put this in a lib folder.
-So <pre>/lib/firebase.js</pre>
+So /lib/firebase.js.

 In here we need to initialise the app by using the following code: